Captivity narrative: Nova Scotia and Acadia

 Seven captivity narratives are known that were written following capture of colonists by the Mi'kmaq and Maliseet tribes in Nova Scotia and Acadia (two other prisoners were future Governor Michael Francklin (taken 1754) and Lt John Hamilton (taken 1749) at the Siege of Grand Pre.
 Whether their captivity experiences were documented is unknown).

 The most well-known became that by John Gyles, who wrote Memoirs of odd adventures, strange deliverances, &c. in the captivity of John Gyles, Esq; commander of the garrison on St. George's River (1736).
 He was captured in the Siege of Pemaquid (1689).
 He wrote about his torture by the Natives at Meductic village during King William's War.
 His memoirs are regarded as a precursor to the frontier romances of James Fenimore Cooper, William Gilmore Simms, and Robert Montgomery Bird.

 Merchant William Pote was captured during the siege of Annapolis Royal during King George's War and wrote about his captivity.
 Pote also wrote about being tortured.
 Ritual torture of war captives was common among Native American tribes, who used it as a kind of passage.

 Henry Grace was taken captive by the Mi'kmaq near Fort Cumberland during Father Le Loutre's War.
 His narrative was entitled, The History of the Life and Sufferings of Henry Grace (Boston, 1764).
 Anthony Casteel was taken in the Attack at Jeddore during the same war, and also wrote an account of his experience.

-The fifth captivity narrative, by John Payzant, recounts his being taken prisoner with his mother and sister in the Maliseet and Mi`kmaq Raid on Lunenburg (1756) during the French and Indian War.
-After four years of captivity, his sister decided to remain with the natives.
-In a prisoner exchange, Payzant and his mother returned to Nova Scotia.
-John Witherspoon was captured at Annapolis Royal during the French and Indian War and wrote about his experience.
+The fifth captivity narrative, by John Payzant, recounts his being taken prisoner with his mother and three siblings during the Raid on Lunenburg (1756) by the First Nations (Maliseet/Wolastoqiyik) in the French and Indian War.
+On route to Quebec, John and his siblings were adopted by the First Nations in present-day New Brunswick but were reunited with their mother in Quebec about seven months later.
+In the spring of 1760, after the British victory at the Battle of the Plains of Abraham in 1759, the family sailed back to Nova Scotia.
+In a separate event John Witherspoon was captured at Annapolis Royal during the French and Indian War and wrote about his experience.

 During the war Gamaliel Smethurst was captured; he published an account in 1774.
 Lt.
 Simon Stephens, of John Stark's ranger company, and Captain Robert Stobo escaped together from Quebec along the coast of Acadia, finally reaching British-controlled Louisbourg and wrote accounts.

 During the Petitcodiac River Campaign, the Acadian militia took prisoner William Caesar McCormick of William Stark's rangers and his detachment of three rangers and two light infantry privates from the 35th.
-The Acadian militia took the prisoners to Miramachi and then Restogouch.
+The Acadian militia took the prisoners to Miramichi and then Restogouch.
 (They were kept by Pierre du Calvet who later released them to Halifax.)
 In August 1758, William Merritt was taken captive close to St. Georges (Thomaston, Maine), and taken to the Saint John River and later to Quebec.